jongpie/SimpleMetadata/README.md

 1. Variables are named using camelCase - this is less important in Apex development since Apex is case-insensitive, but important to note for Lightning development since Javascript is case-sensitive.
 2. Variables called 'apiName' refer to the API name or Developer Name, including the namespace prefix.
 Example: sobjectName = 'MyNameSpace__MyObject__c';
 3. Variables called 'localApiName' refer to the API name or Developer Name, excluding the namespace prefix.
 Example: sobjectName = 'MyObject__c';
 4. Variables called 'label' refer to the label displayed to the user - if translations are available, then the label is translated to the user's language.
-Example: new SObjectMetadata('MyObject__c').label; // Gets the localized/translated label for your custom object
+Example: new SobjectMetadata('MyObject__c').label; // Gets the localized/translated label for your custom object
 5. Variables called 'displayFieldApiName' refer to the name field of an SObject - typically, the field is actually called Name, but there are exceptions, like Case.CaseNumber, Task.Subject, Order.OrderNumber, etc.

 ## EnvironmentMetadata.cls